TorezC/Task-tracker/README.md

 # TaskTracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

 ## Development server
+## How to run the application locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Cloning from github
+After cloning, run `npm install` to install the packages or dependencies. then run `ng serve`

 ## Code scaffolding